TasmoAdmin/TasmoAdmin/UPGRADE.md

 # Upgrade

+## From 4 -> 5

+ - Minimum PHP version bumped to 8.2 due to 8.1 becoming EOL.

 ## From 3 -> 4

 - Frontend asset changes - if you're using the zip or docker images no issues should occur